Last updated on October 21st, 2018

 Dominate Mind – A great skill to add to this Build because you will constantly be stripping Magic Armour.
 Requires 2 points into Summoning to use, but you can probably get that with gear without sacrificing too much damage (or any).

 I don’t recommend Elemental Ranger for this Build because it doesn’t work with Elemental Arrows, and when you are dealing physical damage, adding some other damage type isn’t particularly helpful.
-I also don’t recommend Guerilla for this Build because it only works with basic attacks and not Elemental Arrows or Huntsman Skills, making it much better for a Sniper sort of Build (which I will cover in another Guide) than a Magick Archer.
+I also don’t recommend Guerilla for this Build because it only works with basic attacks and not Elemental Arrows or Huntsman Skills, making it much better for a Assassin sort of Build (which I will cover in another Guide) than a Magick Archer.

 You do not need Savage Sortilege with this Build because Elemental Arrows use regular Weapon Critical for their Chance.
 You can do some really good elemental damage by increasing your Critical Chance and by placing yourself higher than your target.
 This is the same approach that Elementalists use, and is one of the reasons the Huntsman bonus is to all damage types, not just physical damage.